Flag matroids with coefficients: Introduction

 \begin{thmA} A sequence $\bM=(M_1,\dotsc,M_s)$ of $F$-matroids is a flag $F$-matroid if and only if $\cC^\ast(M_i)\subset\cV^\ast(M_j)$ for all $1\leq i\leq j\leq n$. \end{thmA}

-It's notable that the cycle characterization of flag $F$-matroids is, in fact, the analog of Baker-Bowler's dual pair characterization since $\cC^\ast(M_i)\subset\cV^\ast(M_j)$ says nothing less than that the cycle set $\cC(M_j)$ of $M_j$ is orthogonal to $\cC^\ast(M_i)$.
+It's notable that the circuit characterization of flag $F$-matroids is, in fact, the analog of Baker-Bowler's dual pair characterization since $\cC^\ast(M_i)\subset\cV^\ast(M_j)$ says nothing less than that the circuit set $\cC(M_j)$ of $M_j$ is orthogonal to $\cC^\ast(M_i)$.

 For perfect tracts, such as $\K$, $\T$ and (partial) fields, we find the following, \emph{a priori} different, characterizations of flag matroids (see \autoref{thm: cryptomorphisms for perfect tracts}), which reflect the more common descriptions of flags of linear subspaces over a field.